mongodb/mongo-python-driver/doc/examples/requests.rst

 :meth:`~pymongo.connection.Connection.update`, or by executing only the series of operations in which ordering is important within a request.

-When to Use start_request Explicitly
+When to use start_request explicitly
 ------------------------------------

-If your application will benefit from turning off ``auto_start_request`` but still needs to make unsafe writes, and then read the result of those writes, then you should use :meth:`~pymongo.connection.Connection.start_request` and :meth:`~pymongo.connection.Connection.end_request` around the section of code that requires this form of consistency.
+If your application will benefit from turning off ``auto_start_request`` but still needs to do fire-and-forget writes, and then read the result of those writes, then you should use :meth:`~pymongo.connection.Connection.start_request` and :meth:`~pymongo.connection.Connection.end_request` around the section of code that requires this form of consistency.

 .. testsetup::